 We jogged past the tidal basin and reached the bay just as half of the giant sun poked above the horizon and Biscayne Bay reflected a brilliant orange carpet straight to the shore.
 Neither Bob, Tim nor I had our phones with us so the scene will have to live in our memories exactly the way it seared across our optic nerves.

 Of course we’re all old enough to be okay with that.
-But if we were millennials the experience might not have had much value if we couldn’t upload it to our favorite sites.
-It’s sort of the 21st century version of the old riddle about a tree falling in the forest with no one there to hear it: If something great happens to you and you can’t post it on Facebook did it really happen?
+But if we were millennials the experience might not have had much value if we couldn’t upload it to our favorite social media sites.
+It’s sort of the 21st century version of the old riddle about a tree falling in the forest with no one there to hear it: If something great happens to you and you can’t post it on did it really happen?

 Millennials are searching for authenticity and reality and some of that need is satisfied when they share their lives online.
 But I think this also heralds a larger phenomenon that we are all feeling – regardless of age.

-A host of realities have combined (conspired?) to change the world we live in so quickly, so profoundly, and so comprehensively that many of us are still wandering around wondering why our old habits no longer succeed.
-Quite simply, a lot of the old techniques that once assured personal and professional simply don’t pay off anymore.
+A host of realities have combined (conspired?) to the world we live in so quickly, so profoundly, and so comprehensively that many of us are still wandering around wondering why our old habits no longer succeed.
+Quite simply, a lot of the old techniques that once assured personal and professional success simply don’t pay off anymore.

 • Thanks to the great recession, many companies don’t need the bloated bureaucracies they used to require.